Sadie Barnette: Work

 The first monograph of Barnette's work, Legacy & Legend, was published in 2021 by the Benton Museum of Art at Pomona and Pitzer Art Galleries, accompanying an exhibition of the same name.

+In 2023, Barnette’s work was featured in a Metropolitan Museum of Art exhibit “Don't Forget to Call Your Mother.”

 Her work is included in the permanent collections of LACMA, Berkeley Art Museum, the California African American Museum, the Cornell Fine Arts Museum, the Pérez Art Museum in Miami, Studio Museum in Harlem (where she was also Artist-in-Residence), Brooklyn Museum, and the Guggenheim.